kohkimakimoto/hq/README.md

 ### Parameters

 * `server_id` (number): This is used to generate Job ID.
 HQ uses [go-katsubushi](https://github.com/kayac/go-katsubushi) to allocate unique ID.
-If you want Job ID to be unique on mulitple servers, You need to set the `server_id` unique on each servers.
+If you want Job ID to be unique on mulitple servers, You need to set `server_id` unique on each servers.
 The default is `0`.

 * `addr` (string): The listen address to the HQ server process.
 The default is `0.0.0.0:19900`.